 Targeted at existing employees, this type of training is conducted at regular intervals.
 You may choose a schedule based on what works best for you and your teams.

 Sometimes, companies take the service of external expertise.
-Since subject-matter experts conduct the training, the programs are usually engaging and inspiring.
+Since subject-matter experts conduct the training, the programs are usually inspiring and reliable.

 Customer service teams may attend the expert sessions online, or they may physically attend seminars to improve their trade skills.